 WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS Start the vehicle, open the windows and turn the blower control knob to the high position (full clockwise).
-Set Mode control knob at or between $\vec{J}$ and $\vec{J}$ .
-Set temperature control to full cold and press the $\tilde{J}$ button on.
-After the hot air has been expelled, close the windows and turn the mode control knob to the $\langle S \rangle$ setting (counterclockwise) at either $\vec{J}$ or $\vec{J}$ , or press the $\langle S \rangle$ button (if so equipped).
+Set Mode control knob at or between \vec{r} and \vec{r} .
+Set temperature control to full cold and press the $\stackrel{<}{\searrow}$ button on.
+After the hot air has been expelled, close the windows and turn the mode control knob to the $<$ setting (counterclockwise) at either \vec{r} or \vec{r} , or press the $<$ button (if so equipped).
 Once comfortable, choose a mode position and adjust temperature control and blower speed as necessary for comfort.
-WARM WEATHER If sunny, set the Mode control at or near 📬 and press the 🏠 button on.
-If cloudy or dark, set the Mode control at or near 🞜.
-No ( 年) is necessary.
-COOL OR COLD HUMID CONDITIONS If sunny, set the Mode control at or between 🐳 and 🛹, then press the 🔅 button on.
-If cloudy or dark set the Mode control at or near 🐳.
-No << > is necessary.
-In cloudy or dark weather set the Mode control at or near جبة.
-If sunny, set the Mode control at or between جبة and جبة, and for snowy or very cold weather requiring extra heat to the windshield, use الجبة.
+WARM WEATHER If sunny, set the Mode control at or near 📬 and press the 🐥 button on.
+If cloudy or dark, set the Mode control at or near 🤪.
+No (鸟) is necessary.
+COOL OR COLD HUMID CONDITIONS If sunny, set the Mode control at or between 🐳 and 🧩, then press the 🔅 button on.
+If cloudy or dark set the Mode control at or near 并.
+No < In cloudy or dark weather set the Mode control at or near , i.
+If sunny, set the Mode control at or between , and , and for snowy or very cold weather requiring extra heat to the windshield, use .
 EXTREME COLD CONDITIONS (DIESEL) Using re-circulated air can aid initial warm-up in extreme cold conditions.
-NOTICE: Running in $\langle \widehat{P} \rangle$ /MAX for long periods of time will result in window fogging.
-When this occurs, use $\widehat{P}$ until windows clear.
-This will deactivate $\langle \widehat{P} \rangle$ /MAX.
-SINGLE ZONE VEHICLES: Set the mode control at $\widehat{P} + \langle \widehat{P} \rangle$ /MAX, close the panel vents and set the temperature control to full hot.
-Turn blower control to to low and gradually increase as air and engine temperature increase.
-DUAL ZONE VEHICLES: Set the mode control at $\widehat{P}$ , set both temperature controls to full hot and press the $\langle \widehat{P} \rangle$ /MAX button.
-Turn blower control to low and gradually increase as air and engine temperature increase.
-WINDOW FOGGING In most cases turning on the Air-Conditioning (press the 🔆 button) will clear the fog, then adjust temperature control, air direction and blower speed to maintain comfort.
+NOTICE: Running in < /MAX for long periods of time will result in window fogging.
+When this occurs, use windows clear.
+This will deactivate < // MAX.
+SINGLE ZONE VEHICLES: Set the mode control at + < // MAX, close the panel vents and set the temperature control to full hot.
+Turn blower control knob to low and gradually increase as air and engine temperature increase.
+DUAL ZONE VEHICLES: Set the mode control at Set the mode control at Turn blower control at Turn blower control knob to low and gradually increase as air and engine temperature increase.
+WINDOW FOGGING In most cases turning on the Air-Conditioning (press the 💥 button) will clear the fog, then adjust temperature control, air direction and blower speed to maintain comfort.
 As it gets colder it may be necessary to direct air onto the windshield.
-If so, set the Mode control at 🕉 or 💬 and adjust temperature control and blower speed to maintain comfort.
+If so, set the Mode control at 🖓 or 👾 and adjust temperature control and blower speed to maintain comfort.
 Higher blower speeds will reduce fogging.
-8159dfbc